dong316/academic-website/content/authors/admin/_index.md

 title: Wenxuan Dong
 ---

 Wenxuan Dong is a graduate student in Animal Microbiome at Purdue University.
-He works in Dr. Tim Johnson's Lab at the Department of Animal Sciences.
-His research focuses on the swine gut microbiome development and how it influence the gut health.
+He works in Dr. Tim Johnson's Lab in the Department of Animal Sciences.
+His research focuses on the swine gut microbial community succession using 16S rRNA gene sequencing.

-Wenxuan is familiar with 16S rRNA gene sequencing analysis using QIIME2 and R. He is also interested in shot-gun metagenomics and using computational biology tools to elucidate how microbial community works in the gut.
+Wenxuan is familiar with analyzing high-throughput sequencing data using QIIME2 and R. He also has some experience working on HPC with command line under Linux OS.
+His favorite courses are: Molecular Genetics of Bacteria, Ecological Statistics, Comparative Genomics, and Molecular Microbiome Analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_WenxuanDong.pdf" "newtab" >}}CV{{< /staticref >}}.